yhaochen/WBM_Haqiqi_example_instruction/README.md

 # Purpose
-This repository lists a step-by-step instruction on how to run the WBM submodel performed in Haqiqi et al (2021).
+This repository lists a step-by-step instruction on how to run the Water Balance Model (WBM) submodel performed in Haqiqi et al (2021).

 (Full citation of the paper: Haqiqi, I. et al. (2021) ‘Quantifying the impacts of compound extremes on agriculture’, Hydrology and Earth System Sciences, 25(2), pp. 551–564.
 Available at: https://doi.org/10.5194/hess-25-551-2021.)

 # Intro to WBM
+The introduction of WBM is not the focus of this repository.
 See the detailed information of WBM at: https://github.com/wsag/WBM

 # Source Data
 The required source data can be downloaded from the FTP server: